LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D0-Overview.md

 [TOC]

+## This Week's Objective

+This week you'll learn how to use *regular expressions* to search in strings.

 ## Announcements for Fall 2025

-- The college will be clsed Thursday and Friday for the Thanksgiviing holiday.
+The college will be clsed Thursday and Friday, 11/27 and 11/28, for the Thanksgiviing holiday.

 ## Registration for Winter Term 2026

-Registration for winter term is open.
+Registration for winter term is still open.
+If you haven't registered yet, do it now! &#128512;

 If you are pursuing the AAS in Software Development, these are the reccomended courses:

 - CS 233JS, Intermediate Programming: JavaScript
 - CS 161N, Beginning Programming: C#